 Directed by Phyllida Lloyd.

-Young mother Sandra escapes her abusive husband and fights back against a broken housing system.
-She sets out to build her own home and in the process rebuilds her life and rediscovers herself.
+This is the story of young mother Sandra who escapes her abusive husband and fights back against a broken housing system.
+She sets out to build her own home, and in the process rebuilds her life and re-discovers herself.